daveswaves/elixir_systems/README.md

 ## Reorder

-As mentioned earlier, when accessed via the `New order to customer` link, it is a reorders page.
+As mentioned earlier, when accessed via the `New order to customer` link, it displays as a `Reorder` page.
 Basically, it prepopulates the form fields with existing customer data:

 ![Image of reorder](docs/imgs/reorder.png)

-If `Repeat last order` is clicked, in the `Items` section, the customer's order items are prepopulated:
+It also displays a`Repeat last order` link in the `Items` section.
+When clicked, the customer's order items are prepopulated:

 ![Image of reorder_repeat_last_order](docs/imgs/reorder_repeat_last_order.png)